 Alchemer is easy-to-use survey software that provides the power, flexibility, integration, and data governance organizations require to securely drive action from their feedback.
 The tool can be used by large, medium, and small companies as well as by individuals.
-They all, in general, appreciate the software giving it Market Aggregated Rating of 7.9 (based on 1,084 reviews on leading review sites; Q3 of 2020).
+They all, in general, appreciate the software giving it User Satisfaction Index of 7.9 (based on 1,084 reviews on leading review sites; Q3 of 2020).

 Check out the pros and cons of using Alchemer (based on our and other users' feedback gathered online) as well as find more details on Alchemer pricing and specification.

 Super easy to use and navigate

 The tool can be easily integrated with external tools such as SalesForce and Google Sheets

 The ideal platform to use when incentives such as gift cards are given to survey completers

 It allows you to write your own scripts to extend the feature to a more powerful level

 Advanced analytics are available in higher plans only